 Lenses and image quality

 Microscope lenses differ widely in quality, and this can affect how clearly you can see an image.
 The quality of the glass used and the shape of the lens both affect its overall quality.
 Misalignment of lenses within the microscope can also limit resolution.
 In practice, this means that students using classroom microscopes may not be able to view samples that are close to the theoretical limits of resolution of a light microscope.

 Electron microscopes use a beam of electrons instead of visible light to illuminate the object being viewed.
 However, electrons can’t pass through glass, so the lenses that are used in light microscopes can’t be used to bend the electron beam.

 To get around this issue, scientists designed an alternative lens – a coil of wire surrounding the electron beam.
 When electricity runs through the wire, it generates a magnetic field within the coil.
 Because electrons are charged, the microscope’s electron beam bends in response to the magnetic field as it passes through the coil.
 In this way, the coils act as lenses – they bend the electron beam, just as glass lenses bend light in an optical microscope.

 Microscopes without lenses

 Some modern instruments that don’t contain lenses are still known as microscopes because they magnify objects.
 For example, the scanning tunnelling microscope and the atomic force microscope measure the shape of a surface by measuring the distance between the microscope’s probe and the surface.
 These microscopes generate images at very high resolution.
 You can learn more about them in the article Nanoscience that introduces our wide range of nanoscience resources.

-Use this site to learn more about lenses and how they magnify.
+Use the Olympus Life Science website to learn more about lenses and how they magnify.